Go Birding At

 Diet: Insects

 This slender, long-tailed flycatcher appears to have a large head for a bird of its size.
 They are a pale brownish color on their back with a cinnamon belly, a blackish tail and a gray breast.
 Their call is a low, plaintive, whistled pdeer or tueee.
 Their song is a series of relatively low, whistled phrases pidiweew and pidireep.
+View this very pretty bird in the Roosevelt Lake area on your next birding trip.

 Turkey Vulture